Bokeh comes with a number of interactive tools that you can use to report

 a specified format to the end in curly braces.
 Some examples are below.

 The examples above all use the default formatting scheme.
-There are other formatting schemes you can specify:
+There are

 "numeral"

-Provides a wide variety of formats for numbers, currency, bytes, times, and percentages.
+and percentages.
 The full set of formats can be found in the

-NumeralTickFormatter
+NumeralTickFormatter reference documentation.

 Provides formats for date and time values.
-The full set of formats is listed in the
+The full set of formats is

 Provides formats similar to C-style “printf” type specifiers.
 See the

-reference documentation for complete details.
+PrintfTickFormatter reference documentation for complete details.

-You can add these by configuring the formatters
+You can add these by configuring the formatters property of a hover

 tool.
 This property maps tooltip variables to format schemes.
 For example, to

-scheme for formatting a column "@{close date}"
+use the "datetime" scheme for formatting a column "@{closedate}",

 set the value:

-You can also supply formatters for “special variables” such as "$x"
+You can also supply formatters for “special variables” such as "$x":

 If a formatter is not specified for a column name, the default "numeral"